The Benefits of Compression Hose During Pregnancy

 Compression hose comes in various degrees of compression, measured from lower to higher with a measurement called mmhg.
 The lowest degree is 15-20, ranging to the strongest of 30-40 mmhg.
 If you don’t already have varicose veins, try starting with the lowest level of support.
 You don’t necessarily need full-length tights, although they are probably the most useful.
 Other styles include knee-highs and thigh-highs.

 To keep blood from pooling, it’s best to put on compression hose before you get out of bed in the morning.
-They’re not as easy to put on as regular tights, so you might want to follow some tips from the National Institutes of Health.
-If they’re easy to put on, they’re either the wrong size or have worn out.
 Don’t wear your compression hose to bed at night, but do keep them close at hand for the morning.

 Let’s talk about aesthetics for a minute.
 Although pregnancy is supposed to make us ‘glow,’ you may be feeling a little unwieldy and grumbly about your appearance.
 Compression tights are not a fashion statement.
 For the most part, they’re more opaque than regular pantyhose and they may feel hot in warm weather.
 Wear them anyway.
 Varicose veins and the more serious complications are a lot worse than being slightly less than fashionable and a little uncomfortable.
 And your legs will thank you.

-Ames Walker has a good selection of maternity compression hose from light to firm compression.
-Some are relatively sheer and are offered in several skin tone colors as well as black.
+Ames Walker has a good selection of maternity compression hose from mild to firm compression.
+Some are relatively sheer and are offered in several skin tone colors, as well as black.